lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/2_Lesson_2/sprite-interactivity-1.md

 Each of these methods require the same arguments:

-1. The name of the sprite (or group) to interact with
+1. The name of the sprite (or group) to interact with.
-2. An optional callback function
+2. An optional `callback function`.

 ## Callback Functions